anoma/namada-interface/apps/extension/README.md

 1. In Firefox, navigate to `about:debugging#/runtime/this-firefox`
 2. Select `Load Temporary Add-On...`
-3. Navigate to either the `build/browser/manifest.json` or the `build/firefox/anoma_extension-0.1.0.zip` file to install
+3. Navigate to either the `build/browser/manifest.json` or the `build/firefox/namada_extension-0.1.0.zip` file to install

 The extension should be installed.
-Currently, this is enabled for `namada.me`, so navigating to that page will call the `content` scripts, hopefully instantiating an instance of the `Anoma()` class API for handling communication between client and key store.
+Currently, this is enabled for `namada.me`, so navigating to that page will call the `content` scripts, hopefully instantiating an instance of the `Namada()` class API for handling communication between client and key store.

 ## Notes